-Perfect tyre pressure for cyclocross is a personal thing, with variables in riding style, experience, setup and conditions all affecting the ideal arrangement.
-Correct pressure should be low enough to provide maximum tyre contact area and shock absorption without bottoming out on the rim.
+Choosing the perfect tyre pressure for racing cyclocross is a very personal thing, with variables in riding style, experience, set up and conditions all affecting the ideal amount of squish in your ride.
+As a general rule, your correct tyre pressure should be low enough to provide the maximum tyre contact area possible and the highest degree of shock absorption without bottoming out on the rim.
 So what PSI is that, exactly?
 You will have to experiment to discover what works best for you.
 Here's how.

-The first step to unraveling this mystery is to establish benchmarks.
+The first step towards unravelling this mystery is to establish benchmarks.
 Either get a good gauge (more on that later) or at least commit to using the same pump all the time, as different pumps can have wildly varying readouts.

-Now, start at a fixed point, say 50psi if you’re new to ’cross and using clincher tyres.
+Now, start at a fixed point.
+50psi is a good point to begin if you’re new to ’cross and using clincher tyres.
 Next, make some notes as you ride and race.
 Then, adjust the pressure according to the points below — and keep track of the exact pressure and the results.

 Weight: If you weigh more you simply need more tyre pressure to create the same tyre footprint as a lighter rider.
 You can’t fight this one, it’s physics, but you can mitigate against it; see Riding Style below.

-Riding style: If you are new to ’cross you are more likely to make more mistakes and ride rough or harsh instead of light and smooth.
-With experience riders typically get lighter on the bike, learn to unweight and float; subsequently, they can ride lower pressures.
+Riding Style: If you are new to ’cross, you are more likely to make more mistakes and ride rough or harsh instead of light and smooth.
+With experience, riders typically get lighter on the bike and learn to unweight and float over rough terrain.
+Subsequently, they can ride at lower pressures.

-Gauge: If you use any old gauge on a pump or compressor and don’t use the same one all the time there’s no way a decent baseline of pressures can be set.
-Get a good, decent quality gauge and use it and only it for everything.
-Once you get a feel for different pressures versus different conditions it’s easier to make smart decisions.
+Gauge: If you use any old gauge on a pump or don’t use the same one all the time, there’s no way to ensure your baseline of pressures is reliable.
+Get a good, decent quality gauge and use it for everything.
+Once you get a feel for different pressures and different conditions, it’ll become much easier to make informed decisions.

-Local conditions/course conditions: Once you get the hang of what kind of pressures you can ride, you can then start making adjustments based on local conditions and course types.
-For instance, here in Colorado the courses tend to be rough, rocky and dry.
-More rocks means a psi or so more so rims don’t get beaten up.
-In areas where the courses are smoother or muddier riders can go lower.
+Local Conditions/Course Conditions: Once you get a hang of what kind of pressures you can ride, you can then start making adjustments based on local conditions and course types.
+For instance rough, rocky and dry courses may require slightly higher pressures so your rims don’t get beaten up.
+In areas where the courses are smoother or muddier, riders can go lower.